Apollo 13 Astronauts' Soundtrack

 The astronauts from the Apollo 13 mission recently visited the Principia College campus.
 I don't have the full background of the story but the astronauts requested the Principia College Orchestra to record a medley from the motion picture soundtrack for them to use as a soundtrack to their slideshow.

-The composer of the soundtrack to the motion picture Apollo 13 was James Horner.
+The composer of the soundtrack to the motion picture Apollo 13 was the late James Horner.
 James Horner has long been one of my favorites since I became familiar with his work in the 1980s.
 I've always been impressed with his melodic sensibility.

 To hear what we recorded play the mp3 below.